kormuyang/posn/README.md

-# POSN
+# POSN Computer

 Hi everyone!
-This repo was intentionally made as a guideline for competing in POSN.
+This repo was intentionally made as a guideline for competing in POSN Computer.
 <br><br>

 ## Roadmap